smart-data-models/dataModel.Streetlighting/Streetlight/doc/spec_ZH.md

         model: https://schema.org/Text
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     circuit:
-      description: 'The circuit to which this streetlight connects to and gets power from.
-Typically it will contain an identifier that will allow to obtain more information about such circuit.'
+      description: The circuit to which this streetlight connects to and gets power from.
+Typically it will contain an identifier that will allow to obtain more information about such circuit
       type: string
       x-ngsi:
         type: Property
     color:
-      description: 'The color of the product'
+      description: The color of the product
       type: string
       x-ngsi:
         model: https://schema.org/color